 Pelvic floor physiotherapy is an effective way to strengthen and relax the muscles in your pelvis that support your bladder, uterus, and other organs.
 It can help resolve issues such as urinary incontinence, painful intercourse, constipation, and prolapse.
 If you’re experiencing any of these symptoms or just want to take proactive steps towards better pelvic health overall then it’s worth considering consulting with a qualified physiotherapist who can assess your situation and provide personalized advice on how best to address any issues you might be having!

 Looking for Pelvic Floor Physiotherapy appointment in Richmond Steveston, BC?

-We have a team of experienced Pelvic Physiotherapist accepting new patients at our Richmond Steveston Physiotherapy & Sports Injury Clinic.
+We have experienced Pelvic Physiotherapists accepting new patients at our Richmond Steveston Physiotherapy & Sports Injury Clinic.
 Let us help you restore mobility, regain functional independence, and achieve overall wellness.
 Give us a call or click here to book your next appointment.

 What does a pelvic floor physiotherapist do?

 Pelvic floor physiotherapists are professionals who specialize in the diagnosis, treatment, and management of pelvic floor disorders.
 Through a comprehensive assessment, they assess the strength, timing and coordination of pelvic floor muscles to identify any structural or functional problems.
 Pelvic floor physiotherapists’ expertise allows them to provide advice on lifestyle modifications that can help prevent the recurrence of dysfunction and educate individuals on performing exercises that can improve the strength of the pelvic floor muscles after pregnancy and surgery.

 What happens on the first day of pelvic floor physical therapy?